HSA Medical Device Regulations Singapore

 Communication with HSA

-All communication is usually done in English, and the submission file is also accepted in English.
+All communication with the HSA is conducted in English, and submission files are also accepted in English.
+This ensures clarity and consistency throughout the registration process.

 Medical Device Registration and IVDs